Canton POS

 The Canton Museum of Art is one of Ohio’s premier museums for an exceptional visual arts experience and education!

-The Canton Museum of Art (CMA) is recognized for its powerful programming of national touring exhibits, as well as dynamic original exhibits featuring celebrated artists from around the world and from the Museum's unique permanent collection.
-CMA exhibitions are enhanced with innovative education outreach programs, including local, regional, and statewide collaborative projects bringing together schools, companies and various community groups for interactive and inspired learning through the visual and performing arts.
-Each year, area school groups visit the Museum for free docent-led tours and for exhibition-related workshops.
-CMA also offers in-Museum studio art classes for all age groups in diverse mediums such as ceramics and painting.
+The Canton Museum of Art (CMA) is recognized for its powerful programming of dynamic exhibits featuring celebrated artists from around the world and from the Museum's Collection.
+CMA exhibitions are enhanced with innovative education and outreach programs, including local, regional, and statewide collaborative projects bringing together schools, companies, and various community groups for interactive and inspired learning through the visual and performing arts.
+Each year, area school groups visit the Museum for free guided tours and for exhibition-related workshops.
+CMA also offers art classes in its School of Art, for all age groups in diverse mediums such as ceramics and painting.
 CMA is accredited by the American Alliance of Museums (AAM), recognizing the highest standards of the museum field.

 From enjoying a special arts Family Day or discovering a treasure at the widely popular Christkindl Markt, to learning pottery making or escaping in an exhibition, concert, or lecture — there is always something new to discover, explore, and learn at CMA!